 For patients with a missing tooth, implants and bridges are two of the options you may be considering.
 This article might be helpful in your decision making process, as it weighs up some of the pros and cons of each option for you to consider.

 A dental implant is a replacement for a missing tooth, which is supported by a piece of titanium, similar to a screw, which is implanted into the jaw bone and finished with a dental crown.
 On the other hand, a bridge is a replacement tooth that is supported by neighbouring teeth (normally crowns), or bonded to the back of the tooth.

 Below are some pros and cons of each for you to consider in your decision making process.

 Implants – Pros:

-- As an implant is attached to the bone like a natural tooth, it acts and feels just like a natural tooth to patients, making it seem like they’ve never lost the tooth at all.
-They can be cared for in exactly the same way as a natural tooth, with regular brushing and flossing.
+- As an implant is attached to the bone like a natural tooth, it acts and feels the most like a natural tooth to patients, making it seem like they’ve never lost the tooth at all.
+They can be cared for in much the same way as a natural tooth, with regular brushing and flossing.

 Implants – Cons: